maite-marques/maite-marques/README.md

 - :dog: I love dog's, and animals in general.
 - :earth_americas: I hope some day the world will be a better place to live.
-- :film_frames: I love movies and series..
-I :red_heart: Netflix.
+- :camera: I love movies and series..
+I :heart: Netflix.
 - :world_map: I want to travel arround.

 #### Contact me :raised_hand: